michaelwnau/ussf-portal-cms/README.md

 ### Environment variables

-Set these variables for Keystone in a `.envrc.local` file (only needed for local development):
+The following are set in `.envrc` and only need to be added to your local `.envrc.local` file if you want to override the defaults

-- `PORTAL_PATH` (path to the `ussf-portal-client` directory on your machine, used for running the portal app service in Docker)
+These variables for Keystone are only needed for local development:

 - `PORT` to `3001` if you are running CMS alongside Portal, as Portal will default to using port `3000` and come into conflict with CMS

-These env variables are already set in `.envrc` and only need to be added to your local file if you want to override the defaults:
+These env variables are already set:

 - `SESSION_SECRET` - must be a string at least 32 chars, must be the same value set in the Portal application
 - `SESSION_DOMAIN` - the domain used for both the Portal app & CMS apps, must be the same value set in the Portal application